atopatalos/mlflow-project/README.md

 - It is advisable to have a virtual machine running such as digital ocean droplet with at lesat RAM 8GB.

-- Ensure your dataset is placed in the specified folder.
+- Ensure your dataset of the images is placed in the specified folder.
+There should be four folders.
  > **Note**: The foldername `LabelledRice` has been changed to `DataLabelledRice`.
 <!-- - Create an `mlruns` folder for MLflow to store its runs. -->